Shad0wrend/JsonAsAsset-UE_4.26.2/README.md

  - PhysicsAsset

 ###### Data Asset Types
-If your game uses custom C++ classes or C++ structures, you need to have them defined to import them using JsonAsAsset.
-Either create them manually from SDKs, or automate them.
-[Unreal Engine Modding Projects](https://github.com/Buckminsterfullerene02/UE-Modding-Tools?tab=readme-ov-file#game-specific-template-projects)
+**NOTE:** If your game uses custom C++ classes or structures, you need to define them to import via JsonAsAsset (create them manually from SDKs or automate them).
+See [Unreal Engine Modding Projects](https://github.com/Buckminsterfullerene02/UE-Modding-Tools?tab=readme-ov-file#game-specific-template-projects) for game-specific template projects.
 - DataAsset
 - DataTable